NexTechArchitect/NexTechArchitect/README.md

 ## About Me

 I'm **Amit** — a Smart Contract & Full-Stack Web3 Engineer from India.

-I didn't start as a developer.
-I came into Web3 in **2019** the way most people do — as a user trying to understand what was actually happening on-chain.
-That curiosity turned into something deeper: reading whitepapers late at night, breaking down exploit post-mortems, trying to understand exactly why protocols fail the way they do.
-By **2024** I had enough foundation to start building, and I haven't stopped since.
+I've been in the Web3 space since **2019** and building since **2024**.

-Since then I've shipped across DeFi, DAOs, NFT infrastructure, stablecoins, account abstraction, and cross-chain systems — not as exercises, but as real deployed protocols with frontends people can actually open.
-Two of them are live on Vercel right now.
+I've shipped **15+ projects** across DeFi, DAOs, stablecoins, NFT infrastructure, account abstraction, and cross-chain systems — including a fully on-chain **Perpetuals DEX** with ERC-4337 gasless trading and Chainlink CCIP, and a modular **DAO governance OS** with 256 tests and zero failures.
+Both are live with production frontends built on Next.js 14 and Wagmi v2.
+I write security-first Solidity, use Foundry for invariant fuzzing, and build the full stack end to end.

-The way I think about engineering:

-- **Security is not a feature.** CEI patterns, reentrancy guards, and access control go in on line one — not after someone finds a bug.
-- **Gas is user experience.** Every `SLOAD`, every loop, every storage write is a conscious decision.
-- **Tests are proof, not metrics.** Invariant fuzzing over 10,000+ randomized transactions tells me more than any coverage report ever could.

-I care about building things that are correct — not just things that work most of the time.

 <br/>